 - Pick a garage door.
 There are a few different types of garage doors to consider.
 The kind of door you pick can greatly influence the look and functionality of your garage.
 The right garage door can take your garage from eyesore to stylish.
 Steel, wood, aluminum, and composite are materials commonly used for garage doors.
 Your builder can help you decide between them, considering your budget, maintenance requirements, style, and ease of use.

 Designing your garage can be overwhelming but very rewarding.
-Spending the time upfront to plan around your particular needs and hiring a qualified and experienced builder will ensure that your garage will add rather than subtract from the overall value of your home.
+Spending the time upfront to plan around your particular needs and hiring a qualified and experienced builder such as JJ’s Custom Builders will ensure that your garage will add rather than subtract from the overall value of your home.
+At JJ’s Custom Builders we specialize in custom pole buildings.
+The first step is to call us for a consultation.
+We would love to help you choose the best option for you.